snow6oy/recurrink/README.md

 ### TODO
-- titles for matplotlib
-- 'all' from guide calls Spiral not Meander
 - add new flatten shapes to codebase
 - add Inkscape palettes
 - Gnomon should support sizes: small and medium